alpharol/Voice_Conversion_CycleGAN2/README.md

 <br/>

-==Note: the code is not built exactly according to the paper because the GPU-memory is limited (11178MB).
-And the dimension of the features are 24.==
+*Note: the code is not built exactly according to the paper because the GPU-memory is limited (11178MB).
+And the dimension of the features are 24.*

 The filters of the 1D -> 2D of Generator is decreased from 2304 to 512, and the filters of the last conv in the Generator is decreased from 35 to 1.